Pascal-304/dhs_analysis/README.md

 - 'scripts' includes all the code necessary to simulate data, gather the data and cleaning the data.
 - 'inputs' contains the datasheet pdf which gives some information on how the dataset was created, the rmd file used to produce the pdf and the bib file for the references used.
 - 'outputs' contains the data folder which includes both the raw and clean dataset obtained.
-- 'outputs' also contains the files necessary to produce the paper.
-We have the pdf copy of the paper on 'Childcare situation of working mothers in Ghana' as well as the rmd file needed to produce it and a reference bib file containing the references used for the paper.
+- 'outputs' also contains the files necessary to reproduce the paper.
+We have the pdf copy of the paper on 'Childcare situation of working mothers in Ghana' as well as the rmd file in order to reproduce it and a reference bib file containing the references used for the paper.

 ## Obtaining data